hmrc/customs-declarations/README.md

 # Customs Declarations

 This service offers a general interface for custom declarations, where those declarations are represented using the WCO declarations schema.
-In addition to submitting declarations, the Customs Declarations service allows you to amend, cancel and also provides the ability to upload supporting documents and make arrival notifications
+In addition to submitting declarations, the Customs Declarations service allows you to amend and cancel them.
+It also provides the ability to upload supporting documents and make arrival notifications.

 The objective of the Customs Declarations Service API is: